celes-sb/mvmntbymartinfiasche-finalproject/README.md

 # WebApp boilerplate with React JS and Flask API

-Build web applications using React.js for the front end and python/flask for your backend API.
+Build web applications using React.js for the front end and python/flask for your backend API .

 - Documentation can be found here: https://start.4geeksacademy.com/starters/react-flask
 - Here is a video on [how to use this template](https://www.loom.com/share/f37c6838b3f1496c95111e515e83dd9b)